Cam-4587/TechTalk/README.md

 + Once the user has submitted their blog post it will be pending review by the admin before it can be published.
 + Once it has been published it can be edited and deleted by the user.

+### <ims>Create blog post page</ims>

++ The registered User has a page that views their own blog posts
++ The posts are organised in a column and are paginated by a factor of 6 blog posts
++ The user has the option to view the blog post as well as to edit or delete their own blog posts from this page.

 # <ins>Database</ins>
 A postgres database was used in the creation of this website.
 Below shows an image of how the database tables relate to one another.
 [Entity relationship diagrams](docs/read_me/erd.jpg)

+# <ins>Defensive Design Features</ins>

+These are the steps I have taken with regards to defensive design:

++ When the User chooses to delete either of the following:
+    - A profile page
+    - A blog post
+    - A comment
+    - A reply

+    They are taken to a delete form on a separate page where they can either commit to deleting or to going back to the previous page.

++ When the user wants to sign out there is an opton to cancel and go back to the previous page.

++ After a user has created a blog post or made a profile page the profile is submitted but needs to be authenticated by an admin first before it can be published, an alert message appears to tell this to the user.

++ Default images:

+- For both blog posts and profiles, the user has an option to upload an image.

+- However if the user does not upload an image a default image will be uploaded in its place.

++ error pages:

+- if the user alters the url to direct them to a page that doesn't exist then they will be displayed with a page that will display
+ "<strong>Not Found</strong> The requested resource was not found on this server."

+# Deployment

+## Heroku Deployment

+This project was deplpyed using Heroku.

+### On Heroku

++ Log into Heroku
++ Select 'Create New App' from your dashboard, choose an app name and select the appropriate region.
++ Click 'Create App'
++ Select 'Settings' on the navigation mendu and In Config vars, add key/values conferring to configuration settings, environment variables, and other key-value pairs related to the Python project.
++ Also in Config vars add the key value pair <strong>DISABLE_COLLECTSTATIC: 1</strong> for deployment wihout static files.

+### Within the codespace

+#### Procfile

++ Install the gunicorn python package and freeze to requirements.txt.

++ Create a file called 'Procfile' and add the following command ``` web gunicorn techtalk.wsgi ``` .

+#### Deployment with static file

++ The whitenoise python package was installed and added to requirements.txt

++ In settings.py add whitenoise middleware to middleware and add a static root path to 'staticfiles'.

++ Enter the command ``` python3 manage.py collectstatic ``` into the terminal.

++ Create the file 'runtime.txt' and add a supported runtime from [supported runtimes](https://devcenter.heroku.com/articles/python-support#specifying-a-python-version).

+#### Debug

++ set debug to False on settings.py

+#### Committing changes

++ git add. , commit and push the changes with and appropriate commit message such as "prepare oriject for deployment"

+### Back on Heroku

+(optional) select 'Resources' on the navigation menu and enable Eco Dynos

++ Back on Heroku in 'Config Vars' remove the <strong>DISABLE_COLLECTSTATIC : 1</strong> key/value pair.
++ Select 'Deploy' on the navigation menu and in the 'Deployment method' section select Github, enter your repository and select 'Connect'.
++ At the bottom of the page in the Manual deploy section click 'manual deploy' and once it has finshied loading select 'open app'.